MNZS/showman/README.md

 <h2>Dockerized Media Server (Showman)</h2>

-<h3>Jellyfin, Sabnzbd, Organizr, Sonarr, Radarr, Swag, and Ombi</h3>
+<h3>Emby, Sabnzbd, Organizr, Sonarr, Radarr, Swag, and Ombi</h3>

-Showman acts as an abstraction layer for installation and maintenance of docker, docker-compose, and several containers (from LinuxServer.io).
+Showman acts as an abstraction layer for installation and maintenance of docker, and several containers (from LinuxServer.io).
 Combined they perform as a Media Server that will allow for download and viewing of TV shows and Movies on an individual's home network as well as remotely (if network configuration allows).

 <h3>INSTALLATION:</h3>

 Showman is written in bash and configured to run on a Linux distribution based on Debian.
-Currently tested on Debian and Ubuntu.
+Currently tested on Debian 12.

 It is recommended, but not required, that the default installation path directory (/opt/showman) is mounted to an external drive and separate from the disk where the OS is installed.